RobinKumar5986/wwwhisper/README.md

 -----------------

-1. Make sure content you are protecting can not be accessed through some other channels.
+1. Make sure content you are protecting can not be accessed through other channels.
 If you are using a multi-user server, set correct file permissions for protected static files and communication sockets.
 If nginx is delegating requests to back-end servers, make sure the back-ends are not externally accessible.